 What is your staff’s perception of the customers?
 Is there a degree of indifference?

-Many organizations are now seeing a direct link to staff satisfaction and customer treatment.
-While no employee expects a pat on the back for simply doing the job they are employed to do, the benefits to customers is substantial if these same employees are recognized for extra efforts and rewarded accordingly.
+Many organizations are now seeing a direct link between staff satisfaction and customer treatment.
+While no employee expects a pat on the back for simply doing the job they are employed to do, the benefits to customers are substantial if these same employees are recognized for extra efforts and rewarded accordingly.
 It’s a bit like a domino effect.
 The future viability of any organization depends on its people and all staff needs to recognize how important excellent feedback is for continued quality.